 Why?
 Because knowledge can only take us so far.
 But until we don’t actually believe what we’re told by experiencing it first hand, it’s all going to blow up in our face when there’s chaos around!

-There are of course many practical ways in which we can “do what we’re told”, but I’d like to share some lesser known tips and tricks to really assimilate everything we’re consuming.
+There are, of course, many practical ways in which we can “do what we’re told”, but I’d like to share some lesser-known tips and tricks to really assimilate everything we’re consuming.

-Absorption Plan : 5 Ways to Internalize The Truth
+Embodiment Plan: 5 Ways to Internalize The Truth

 Before we start, I want to share a beautiful analogy that I heard in a recent spiritual retreat.
 Internalization was explained as similar to eating.

-If we put food in our mouth, but spit it out, it has no value to us.
-This is what we typically do, when we’re mindlessly scrolling on social media.
-Nothing really goes in, we just zone out and gain little to no value.
+If we put food in our mouths but spit it out, it has no value to us.
+We typically do this when we’re mindlessly scrolling on social media.
+Nothing really goes in; we just zone out and gain little to no value.

 However, if we actually swallow all the food we’ve been chewing, only then does it bring true value to our body.
-In the same way, our mind and soul can only be truly satiated, and change can only happen, when we assimilate, or digest everything we’re chewing on.
+In the same way, our mind and soul can only be truly satiated, and change can only happen when we assimilate or digest everything we’re chewing on.

-In that capacity, you’ll have internalized what you shouldn’t eat, and know not to eat it again!
+In that capacity, you’ll have internalized what you shouldn’t eat and know not to eat it again!

 #1 – Take a nap.

-It is.
-Because here’s what happens when you take a nap.
+Here’s what happens when you take a nap.

 - Brain Fog.
-In other words, not being able to remember events clearly and in general being more forgetful or confused;
+In other words, not being able to remember events clearly and in general, being more forgetful or confused;

 - Deteriorating mental and gut health (because your body actually heals when you sleep, which it isn’t able to do now);

-- Not being able to stay focused or present, because now you have too many thoughts left unprocessed in your head;
+- Not being able to stay focused or present because now you have too many thoughts left unprocessed in your head;

 - And many, many other challenges.